Arts and Crafts movement

 The selling price for GEHAG’s properties was around €1,000 per square metre, extremely cheap by today’s standards (current market prices are around €5,000 per square metre).
 Shortly thereafter, however, RSE was taken over by Hamburg-based WCM Immobilien-Holding, a property company that had been excluded from bidding.
 In quick succession, there were several takeovers of GEHAG’s favourably priced portfolio on the stock market, and properties designed by Bruno Taut in the Horseshoe Estate briefly appeared in the portfolios of US hedge funds such as Oaktree Capital Management and Blackstone Capital.
 In the course of their ownership changes, these properties – comprising nearly 700 terraced houses, which up to that point had been leased – were gradually sold off to individual private owners, a policy maintained today by Deutsche Wohnen, the last major buyer of Horseshoe Estate properties.
 This now means that the Horseshoe Estate has one large proprietor (Deutsche Wohnen still owns 1,263 apartments there) and well over 600 individual private owners.
 This fragmentation has made it much more difficult to uniformly preserve the finely tuned World Heritage Site, leading residents to develop their own private projects.
 These include the Infostation in the Horseshoe Estate and a large, web-based database dedicated to the preservation of the estate.

 There are no regular guided tours without prior booking or registration.
-However, there are a number of private organisations and small companies who – like the main author of this website – offer guided tours and/or architectural walks through the UNESCO World Heritage “Berlin Modernism Housing Estates” upon request.
-These can be identified via search engines and local websites like hufeisensiedlung.info.
+However, there are a number of private organisations and small companies (like the main author of this website) who offer guided tours and/or architectural walks through the UNESCO World Heritage “Berlin Modernism Housing Estates” upon request.
+These can be identified via search engines and local websites like hufeisensiedlung.info as well as via a special touring event page within Facebook.

 A free opportunity to visit the estates is usually provided by the so-called “Day of the Open Monument“, which in Berlin always takes place on the second weekend in September and offers a broad program of visits and guided tours in German language.